ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 Our framework evaluates and refines summaries but does not improve the underlying summarization model.
 Quality gains come from iterative re-prompting within the evaluation loop rather than model fine-tuning.

 The experiments also have several limitations.
 The dataset is small (seven lectures), so results should be interpreted as descriptive rather than statistically conclusive.
 We also used GPT-5 models for both generation and evaluation, which may introduce stylistic bias in scoring.
-Additionally, no human evaluation was conducted, so the relationship between rubric scores and actual student usefulness remains unverified.

-Finally, the suspected hallucination rate is a lexical heuristic rather than a factual verifier, and lectures were evaluated using two scoring modes (reference-aware and reference-free), which limits direct comparability across all results.

 # Future Work